El-Coder/jsASEexercises/jsExercise1.md

 ## JavaScript HTTP/HTTPS libraries

 This is a built in library -- but its quite low level.
-Here is a small script to make a request.
+Here is a small script to make an HTTP request.

 ```javascript
 const http = require('http');